 - Jeuveau is one of the only two neuromodulators approved for aesthetics use only other then Daxxify.
 Jeuveau has only been on the market since 2019, meaning research and performance history is fairly limited.
 There’s anecdotal evidence that Jeuveau has a quicker onset than other neuromodulators and in clinical trial appeared to last longer for about a third of participants.
 5 months, rather then the standard 3 months.
 But evidence that it lasts longer or kicks in faster is fairly limited and inconclusive.

-- XEOMIN our favorite!
+- XEOMIN our favorite and what we offer at SPMA!
 Meet the naked neurotoxin, Xeomin.
 While that doesn’t mean much for the average consumer, its formula is considered more “natural” by some due to its lack of stabilizing proteins.
 Xeomin was approved for cosmetic use to treat frown lines between the brows in 2011.
 Xeomin doesn’t contain the same kinds of proteins as the others.
 The lack of additional proteins means, theoretically, that patients are less likely to develop antibodies to Xeomin compared to it’s competitors.

 - Daxxify the NEW kid on the block.
 Daxxify has been making major headlines as the new, longest lasting option on the market.
-While it won’t be widely available until 2023 most people won’t have access until the summer.
-The results seem to last longer than any other neuromodulator.
+The results seem to last longer than other neuromodulator.
 In trial, about 80% of participants saw improvements in facial lines 4 months after treatment and about half saw improvements after 6 months.
-Some even continued to report results after 9 months. these staying power results can be a double-edge sword.
-Results that last so long can be problematic for those unsatisfied with the treatment.
-Needing to wait longer for the effects to wear off than they would with other injectables.
+Some even continued to report results after 9 months; these staying power results can be a double-edge sword.
+Results that last so long can be problematic for those unsatisfied and needing to wait longer for effects to wear off than they would with other injectables.
 Plus side, it could translate to a single annual appointment, or biannually for upkeep.
-Daxxify may not be the choice toxin for a first-time user who wants to try a neurotoxin.
-But may be better for someone who knows that they like the effects of a neurotoxin and feels comfortable with their injector.
+Daxxify may not be the choice toxin for a first-time user, but may be better for someone who knows that they like the effects of a neurotoxin and feel comfortable with their injector.